Cleveland Hopkins International Airport: Ground Transportation Center

 In May 2015, the airport moved the pick-up and drop off location for most shuttles to the former limo lot, requiring most passengers to take two escalators underneath the former shuttle parking in the arrivals lane at the airport.
 Originally meant to be a temporary fix, the airport made the Ground Transportation Center a permanent fixture in May 2017.
 This angered many travelers, who complained on various social media platforms, as well as local media outlets, garnering negative publicity for the airport's plans.
-In March 2019, the pick ups and drop offs location for most of the shuttles (except for limo shuttles) have moved to the north end of the baggage claim level.
+In March 2019, the pick up and drop off locations for most of the shuttles (except for limo shuttles) have moved to the north end of the baggage claim level.

 Parking

-In May 2013, the airport demolished its aging, 2,600-space Long Term Garage, replacing it with a 1,000 space surface lot for $24M.
-This in turn created a parking shortage, and daily lot closings when parking lots would become full.
-The airport's Twitter account became a daily update of parking closures at the airport.
-The airport converted the Short Term Garage to a so-called Smart Garage, and valet parking garage.
+In May 2013, the airport demolished its aging, 2,600-space Long Term Garage, replacing it with a 1,000 space surface lot for $24 million.
+This in turn created a parking shortage.
+The airport converted the Short Term Garage to a so-called Smart Garage and valet parking garage.
 The airport eliminated its free half-hour courtesy parking perk, and began to charge $3 for a half-hour.